 - Evaluate your family’s use of the major appliances in and around your home.
 Save money by lowering the temperature of your hot water heater.
 Turn your thermostat up when no one is home to help conserve energy and money.
 If you don’t use your pool as often as you’d like, consider having a professional deconstruction company removing your pool.

 - Use energy efficient lighting.
 Incandescent light bulbs can be an energy-suck, so install CFL or LED bulbs to save some money on your electric bill.
+You can find them at your local electrical supplies store.

 - Consider your cable package.
 Are you taking advantage of all the channels you’re getting, or can you afford to cut back and save on a cheaper package?
 Talk with a representative from your cable company about the ways you can cut back on your bill.
 If you’re bundling your home phone and cable, consider how much you actually use your home phone.
 If you’re paying for a cell phone, choose the one you use the most and cancel the other service to help save.